Ivan Kristoff

-Ivan Kristoff (born Ivan Hristov; June 6, 1968) is an aviator and rescue worker.
+Ivan Kristoff (born Ivan Hristov; June 6, 1968) is Bulgarian Canadian aviator and rescue worker.
 He has helped improve the safety of vertical and aerial rope manoeuvres.

 Early life

 At the age of 15 Kristoff made his own improvised climbing tools and started rock climbing and rappelling.
 He later joined caving clubs, including the Speleo Club.
 During caving activities in the western part of Bulgaria, he discovered new extensions of the Cave "Goliamata Balabanova".
 The club mapped the new areas and extended the explored area of the cave by more than 4,500 metres.

 He started solo climbing and joined an alpine club with the goal of escaping the communist regime.

 In 1987–1989, Kristoff was conscripted into the Bulgarian Army.
 Upon his discharge, he joined a national expedition and climbed Mount Elbrus in the Caucasus, Georgia.